ComPlat/water-solubility-prediction/README.md

   - 'curated_raw_test.csv'
   - 'curated_raw_train.csv'

-  **data/final_data**: contains all unique data which can be used for training the model
+  **data/final_data**: contains all unique data which can be used for training the model. ( Removing the duplicates within the train data and also remove the matching smiles which match of the test set.
   - 'final_unique_train.csv'
   - 'final_unique_test.csv'